Erobober/less-vs-sass/README.md

 }
 ```

-The concept of a conditional can be accomplished with LESS in a less ideal way via guarded mixins:
+The concept of a conditional can be accomplished with LESS in a less intuitive way via guarded mixins:

 ```css
 .mixin(direction) {